redislabs-training/ru204/ru102js/project/README.md

     "redis": {
       "host": "localhost",
       "port": 6379,
+      "password": null,
       "keyPrefix": "ru102js"
-    },
-    "static": {}
     }
   }
+}
 ```

 The `keyPrefix` for Redis is used to namespace all the keys that the application generates or
 references.
-So for example a key 'sites:999' would be 'ru102js:sites:999' when written to Redis.
+So for example a key `sites:999` would be `ru102js:sites:999` when written to Redis.

 # Load Sample Data